outdreamer/build-a-cure/docs/ml/system_design_study_guide.md

 System design study guide

+- networks

 	- network models

 		- internet protocol suite (TCP/IP)
 			- link layer: includes protocols relevant to a local network (a link or IP network), where the computers are physically wired on the same network so they dont need a router and MAC addresses to communicate
 			- internet layer: includes protocols relevant to connecting different IP networks like IPv6
 			- transport layer: includes protocols for direct communication channels over the internet like TCP
 			- application layer: includes protocols relevant to applications sending data to and from users over the internet like HTTP

 		- open systems interconnection model (OSI)
 			- physical layer: transmits raw data on hardware like Ethernet
 			- data link layer: establishes connections for data transfer between computers in the same physical network like with MAC addresses
 			- network layer: establishes connections for data transfer in packets between computers in different networks, like IP networks
 			- transport layer: transfers data with reliable quality like TCP
 			- session layer: manages data transfer sessions between computers
 			- presentation layer: translates lower layer data formats for use by the application layer
 			- application layer: application-enabling functionality like HTTP

 	- protocols and how they fit into network models
 		- IP (internet protocol)
 			- allows computers on different physical networks to communicate
 			- is in the internet layer of TCP/IP and the network layer of OSI
 			- defines and works with the packet, the fundamental data unit, and provides addressing as IP addresses so packets can be correctly routed
 			- an IP packet consists of headers and data, the header contains info like the source/destination address, the data is formatted and contains whatever is useful for the next layeres
 		- TCP (transport control protocol)
 			- manages reliability of data transferred with IP
 			- corresponds to the transport layer in TCP/IP and the transport layer of OSI
 			- establishes connections between client and server and then transfers data
 			- TCP builds on IP to add guarantees that data messages are delivered reliably, in order, and checked for errors
 			- if the application needs faster data transfer and doesnt need confirmed connections it can use the similar User Datagram Protocol (UDP) instead, which works at the same layer as TCP but without guarantees about data delivery or ordering which works well for broadcasting
 			- other protocols like TLS encryption and WebSockets build off of TCP bc its fast and reliable
 		- HTTP (hypertext transfer protocol)
 			- lets applications view and modify data over the network
 			- corresponds to the application layer of TCP/IP and application layer of OSI
 			- using HTTP/HTTPS, clients make coded requests to servers which send back coded responses, where HTTP requests and responses are divided into the header which contains request metadata and the body which contains formatted data like JSON data
 			- HTTP uses uniform resource identifiers (URLs) for users to specify what data they're trying to access
 			- the codes in HTTP requests and responses communicate the kind of request or response
 			- HTTP verbs specify what kind of request is being made
 				- GET to read data, POST to create data in the body, PUT to create/update data with the data in the body, DELETE to request deletion of data, OPTIONS to list supported HTTP methods
 			- HTTP status codes indicate the type of response being sent back
 				- 1xx informational response, 2xx successful response, 3xx redirection response, 4xx client error response, 5xx server error response
 			- HTTP includes sessions which can be established and maintained either server side or client side with HTTP cookies, and HTTP supports authentication

 	- proxies
 		- a proxy is a server or program between a client and application server to provide some intermediary sesrvice to the communication
 		- forward proxy: a forward proxy is between clients and the public internet, with a goal to protect the client pool by filtering outgoing requests and incoming responses
 			- used to enforce terms of use on a network, blocking malicious websites, and anonymizing network traffic using the IP address of the proxy instead of the client
 		- reverse proxy: a reverse proxy is between the public internet and a pool of servers. because of its location as an intermediary, reverse proxies can anonymize cluster servers, terminate SSL, load balance, cache, filter requests, and prevent attacks like DOS detection
 			- for example a reverse proxy can filter out non-GET requests before passing the requests on to the servers that handle the requests, to expose an API that is read-only
 			- a reverse proxy could also terminate TLS so the application servers dont have to handle encryption/decryption, then pass on the requests within a private network so its still secure

 - databases
 	- CAP theorem: any distributed database can only have two of three of the following: